Skip to main content

 const flags = await evaluate({

-userId: user.id,
+user_id: user.id,

-userEmail: user.email, // required for email_domain matching
+user_email: user.email, // required for email_domain matching

 });